There are a variety of business structures depending on your business’ goals and needs, such as:

 Disadvantage: Easy to Dissolve

+Like other business entities in Florida, general partnerships rely on state statutes to provide default rules for all aspects of governance.
 If you don’t have a formal agreement, general partnerships are just as easy to dissolve as they are to create.
-There is obviously a protocol for winding up and closing business, but the process is easier in the sense that there are on required filings.
+There is obviously a protocol for winding up and closing business.
+However the process is easier in the sense that there are on required filings.